alexspetty/qcalc/README.md

 ---

+## Reading qCalc: A Primer

+qCalc is not just a numeric calculator, it's a lens for exploring the hidden structure of number, polarity, and symmetry.
+It was built to serve three kinds of users:

+1. **Pragmatic Tinkerers:** You can use qCalc as a high-precision tool to explore number fields, primes, and recurring decimals without engaging the underlying theory.
+Try commands like `qcalc field 9 color` or `qcalc rec 19` to see cycle structures in action.

+2. **Mathematical Explorers:** If you're curious about alternative definitions of primality, modular arithmetic, or new ways to visualize field behavior, qCalc offers a novel framework rooted in GMP-backed computation and base-9 cycle logic.

+3. **Philosophical and Symbolic Thinkers:** qCalc proposes that numbers are not merely quantities but symbolic actors in an informational universe.
+Concepts like numeric polarity, magnetic neutrality, and universal consideration sets invite deeper metaphysical reflection.

+This README moves between concrete tooling and speculative inquiry.
+Use what serves you and feel free to challenge, extend, or refine the ideas presented.

+---

 ## Abstract

 qCalc explores numeric polarity within the framework of simulation theory, proposing that numbers may act as fundamental computational elements in a quantum substrate that shapes our perceived reality.
 In my own process of inquiry, I first wondered if numbers could be direct representations of consciousness.
 As my thinking evolved, I came to see consciousness instead as something emergent from a quantum mechanical informational substrate, with numbers as its underpinning (akin to bits in binary systems).